PillarBox-hub/Forecasting-NHS-Admissions-using-Markov-Chains-Model/README.md

 2. **Forecast1.zip**

 This file contains 2 Python scripts for Quarterly forecasts across 10 years mainly using numpy and pandas.
 Transition matrix are applied to the actuals to derive the forecasts for the said durations.

 **Type1 represents the Quarterly predictions for A&E admissions based on the transition matrix{probability})**

 **Type2 represents the Quarterly predictions for single speciality admissions based on the transition matrix{probability})**

 3. **TestModels**

 This file contains 4 python jupyter notebook files:

-**DataInTen mostly  involves the use pandas and time series machine learning tecniques like arima, sarima, etc to carry out forecast for both A&E admissions and single speciality admissions.
-These models are evaluated and their performances compared as well.
+**DataInTen mostly  involves the use pandas and time series machine learning tecniques like arima etc to carry out forecast for both A&E admissions and single speciality admissions and compared to Markov Chains.
+These models are evaluated and their performances compared as well with ARIMA performing quite poor as compared to Markov Chain**

+**P represents to use of numpy to define functions that carries out forecast using transition matrices for quarter 1 admissions**

+**Q1Type1Second represents further functions defined to carry out predictions on type 2 admissions using markov chain**

+**Upgrad represents further addition of code to predict for subsequent quarters i.e. Q2,Q3,Q4**